 My internet, cell phone, and Netflix bills are automatically charged to my credit card every month.
 Nothing to worry about.
 And I get miles from paying my bills.
 With a Chase Ink card, you get 5x points for phone bills.

-My mortgage and HOA are paid using my bank’s bill pay automatically each month.
-My mortgage is paid electronically and the HOA gets a check, but it all works the same for me now that they are setup.
+My mortgage is paid using my bank’s bill pay automatically each month.
+My mortgage is paid electronically, but it can also send a check for businesses that are not set up to receive electronic payments.

-The only bill I pay manually is my credit card, which I pay twice per month on payday.
+The only bill I pay manually is my credit card, which I pay more than once per month to keep my balances low.

 Batch Your Bills